 Large studies have more statistical power than small studies.
 This means the results from large studies are less likely to be due to chance than results from small studies.

 You can see the power of large numbers if you think about flipping a coin.
-Say you are trying to test the theory that a coin is fixed so that it lands on “heads” more than “tails.”
-You want to test whether it lands on heads more than half of the time (a fair coin would land on heads half the time).
+Say you are trying to figure out whether a coin is fixed so that it lands on “heads” more than “tails.”
+A fair coin would land on heads half the time.
+So, you want to test whether the coin lands on heads more than half of the time.

-With an increasing number of observations, you have more evidence on which to base your conclusions, so you have more confidence in them.
-It is a similar idea in research.
+With an increasing number of observations, you have more evidence on which to base your conclusions.
+So, you have more confidence in your conclusions.
+It’s a similar idea in research.

 Study design (the type of research study) and study quality are also important.
 For example, a small, well-designed study may be better than a large, poorly-designed study.
 However, when all else is equal, a larger number of people in a study means the study is better able to answer research questions.